 Adobe Reader is required to read specific documents on this page.

-The accidental or intentional release of chemical, biological or nuclear agents can have significant health, safety, national security, economic, and ecological implications.
-ARL provides essential tools and information for decision-makers and the research community to improve prediction of how, where, and when chemicals and materials are atmospherically transported and deposited.
-Having this understanding is critical for responding appropriately and preventing disaster.
+The accidental or intentional release of chemical, biological, or nuclear agents, as well as ash associated with volcanic eruptions, can have significant health, safety, national security, economic, and ecological implications.
+ARL has an Atmospheric Dispersion Research Program that provides critical modeling and observation data to understand how, where, and when chemicals and materials are transported through the atmosphere.
+Having this understanding is essential for emergency managers and the aviation industry to respond appropriately and minimize or prevent disaster.

 ARL performs routine maintenance of one of the meteorological stations located at the top of Big Southern Butte in Idaho.
 Photo: NOAA

-The flow of airborne materials in urban, coastal, and mountainous regions is very complex.
-Terrain, water, and man-made structures distort the wind fields that carry materials.
-To improve and evaluate dispersion models, it is important to gather field data on atmospheric flows in different types of situations.
-ARL collects such data by tracking the concentrations of tracer materials that can be readily followed back to a known source.
+Often complex terrain, water bodies, and man-made structures distort the wind fields that carry airborne materials.
+To improve and evaluate dispersion models, ARL conducts short-term field studies on atmospheric flows in different types of conditions.
 This provides basic information required to ground truth dispersion models used for emergency response applications.